mainakch/mainakch.github.io/index.markdown

 In addition, I have worked on various problems in mathematical optimization, computer networking, timing channels, time synchronization and indoor positioning.
 I am also interested in precision medicine, digital health and entrepreneurship.

 If you are interested in working with me, let's connect!

 Brief Bio
 ---------

+I am a Member of Technical Staff at the Radio Systems Research Group within [Bell Labs Core Research](https://www.bell-labs.com/institute/blog/accelerating-a-new-era-of-research-innovation-at-nokia-bell-labs) where I am involved in 6G research with a focus on wireless sensing and distributed systems.
-I am a co-founder at [ZaiNar]({% post_url 2022-06-05-zainar %}), where I served primarily as the Wireless Systems Architect and a Software Lead until May 2, 2022.
-Prior to this, I was a Senior Engineer at [Cohere Technologies]({% post_url 2018-01-31-cohere %}).
+I am also a co-founder at [ZaiNar]({% post_url 2022-06-05-zainar %}), where I served as the Wireless Systems Architect and a Software Lead.

 I spent six wonderful years in the MS/PhD (Electrical Engineering) program at [Stanford University](https://ee.stanford.edu) with [Andrea Goldsmith](https://ece.princeton.edu/people/andrea-goldsmith) as my primary advisor.
 My [PhD thesis](https://searchworks.stanford.edu/view/12137362) is on noncoherent energy-detection-based communications for massive MIMO systems.
 During my PhD, I was involved with [ImpriMed](http://www.imprimedicine.com), which is now offering assays for personalizing pet cancer treatment.